-- > The requirement that we repay the Convertible Note and interest thereon in cash under certain circumstances, and the restrictive covenants contained in the Convertible Note, could adversely affect our business plan, liquidity, financial condition, and results of operations. - > We may subject to default under our convertible note agreements that might limit our flexibility in managing the day to day operations - > Our assets and the assets of certain of our subsidiaries have been pledged as security for our obligations under the Convertible Note, and our default with respect to those obligations could result in the transfer of our assets to our creditor.
-Such a transfer could have a material adverse effect on our business, capital, financial condition, results of operations, cash flows and prospects. - > In the future, our ability to raise additional capital to expand our operations and invest in our business may be limited, and our failure to raise additional capital, if required, could impair our business. - Our share price may be volatile, and the market price of our ordinary shares may drop. - > We have broad discretion over the use of proceeds we received in our IPO and may not apply the proceeds in ways that increase the value of our ordinary shares. - > A significant portion of our total outstanding shares may be sold into the public market in the near future, which could cause the market price of our ordinary shares to drop significantly, even if our business is doing well. - > If securities or industry analysts do not publish or cease publishing research or reports about us, our business, or our market, or if they change their recommendations regarding our ordinary shares adversely, our share price and/or trading volume could decline. - We may not pay dividends on our ordinary shares in the future and, consequently, the investors' ability to achieve a return on their investment will depend on appreciation in the price of our ordinary shares. - > We currently report our financial results under IFRS, which differs in certain significant respects from U.S. GAAP.
+- The requirement that we repay the Convertible Note and interest thereon in cash under certain circumstances, and the restrictive covenants contained in the Convertible Note, could adversely affect our business plan, liquidity, financial condition, and results of operations. - > We may subject to default under our convertible note agreements that might limit our flexibility in managing the day to day operations - Our assets and the assets of certain of our subsidiaries have been pledged as security for our obligations under the Convertible Note, and our default with respect to those obligations could result in the transfer of our assets to our creditor.
+Such a transfer could have a material adverse effect on our business, capital, financial condition, results of operations, cash flows and prospects. - In the future, our ability to raise additional capital to expand our operations and invest in our business may be limited, and our failure to raise additional capital, if required, could impair our business. - > Our share price may be volatile, and the market price of our ordinary shares may drop. - > We have broad discretion over the use of proceeds we received in our IPO and may not apply the proceeds in ways that increase the value of our ordinary shares. - A significant portion of our total outstanding shares may be sold into the public market in the near future, which could cause the market price of our ordinary shares to drop significantly, even if our business is doing well. - If securities or industry analysts do not publish or cease publishing research or reports about us, our business, or our market, or if they change their recommendations regarding our ordinary shares adversely, our share price and/or trading volume could decline.

-- > We are an emerging growth company within the meaning of the Securities Act of 1933, as amended (the "Securities Act"), and if we take advantage of certain exemptions from disclosure requirements available to emerging growth companies, this could make our securities less attractive to investors and may make it more difficult to compare our performance with other public companies. - > We incur significantly increased costs and devote substantial management time as a result of operating as a public company. - > If we fail to maintain an effective system of internal control over financial reporting in the future, we may not be able to accurately report our financial condition, results of operations or cash flows, which may adversely affect investor confidence. - > If we are not able to comply with the applicable continued listing requirements or standards of the NYSE American and Upstream, the NYSE American and/or Upstream could delist our ordinary shares. - > We are dual listed on NYSE American and Upstream and there may sometimes be share price differences between the two exchanges - U.S. investors are currently permitted to trade (buy, sell or deposit) Upstream listed securities, via intermediate US broker (Boustead security).
+- We may not pay dividends on our ordinary shares in the future and, consequently, the investors' ability to achieve a return on their investment will depend on appreciation in the price of our ordinary shares. - > We currently report our financial results under IFRS, which differs in certain significant respects from U.S. GAAP. - We are an emerging growth company within the meaning of the Securities Act of 1933, as amended (the "Securities Act"), and if we take advantage of certain exemptions from disclosure requirements available to emerging growth companies, this could make our securities less attractive to investors and may make it more difficult to compare our performance with other public companies. - We incur significantly increased costs and devote substantial management time as a result of operating as a public company. - If we fail to maintain an effective system of internal control over financial reporting in the future, we may not be able to accurately report our financial condition, results of operations or cash flows, which may adversely affect investor confidence.

+Risks Related to Duel listing on Upstream